iltommi/qdb-documentation/source/administration/upgrade.rst

 Once all nodes are upgraded:

  #.
 Test your ring with :doc:`../reference/qdb_shell` to verify it is responding to requests properly.
+ #.
+Force refresh any browsers viewing the :doc:`../reference/qdb_httpd`.

 .. _offline-upgrade: